alexeilebedev/openacr/README.md

 few million records).

 It is the result of over 10 years of development and production use.
-The tools were initially created by Alexei Lebedev at AlgoEngineering with the goal of formalizing construction of low-latency & realtime programs, but they ended up being suitable for all sorts of other things, and the code generation part took on a life of its own, eventually generating most of its own source code.
+The tools were initially created by Alexei Lebedev with the goal of formalizing construction of low-latency & realtime programs, but they ended up being suitable for all sorts of other things, and the code generation part took on a life of its own, eventually generating most of its own source code.

-The tools were subsequently licensed to Intercontinental Exchange.

 Since the tools are domain-agnostic, it was decided that open-sourcing them would be the best way to ensure their longevity and value, and